Disadvantaged Business Enterprise (DBE) Program

 CITY OF SANTA FE – SANTA FE TRAILS

-The City of Santa Fe – Santa Fe Trails (SFT) hereby announces its proposed FFY 2017-2019 goal of 5.3% for Disadvantaged Business Enterprise (DBE) participation in applicable federally funded contracts.
-The proposed goal and its rationale are available for inspection during normal business hours at the SFT office for 30 days from the date of this notice.
-SFT will accept comments on the goal for 45 days from the date of this notice.
+The City of Santa Fe – Santa Fe Trails (SFT) hereby announces its proposed FFY 2020-2022 goal of 6.4% for Disadvantaged Business Enterprise (DBE) participation in applicable federally funded contracts.
+The proposed goal and its rationale are available for inspection during normal business hours at the SFT office and we will accept comments on the goal for 30 days from the date of this notice (06/28/19).

 Comments may be submitted via U.S. Postal Service or electronically to City of Santa Fe – Santa Fe Trails